What's New in each Release

 gem code from an unexpected source.

-Applications that only have a single source
+Applications that only have a single source in their

-are not affected.
+Gemfile are not affected.

 Source Selection

-using the :source
+Gemfile using the :source option or

-block.
+a source block.
 Using multiple top-level gem sources is now

 deprecated.